Aisa Hakimcan: Biography

 Among the community Hakimcan was known as a very musical person.
 He sang, played violin, mandolin and operated as a choir director.
 Hakimcan also wrote poetry and directed plays named Aliyebanu (Ğaliyəbanu) and Asılyar, both by Mirkhaydar Fayzi.
 He also acted himself; for example in 1930s, when a play Zöleyha (Zöləyxa) was shown at Tampere Theatre, in honor of guest Ayaz İshaki, who is said to have been very pleased with the performance and "appropriately chosen" actors.
 (Hakimcan was one of the leads and Turkestan-born Gibadulla Murtasin was the director.)
 Aliye, the daughter of Aisa, as well as the children of his brother; Zinnetulla, Semiulla, Hamdurrahman and Hafize, all took part in his plays.
 They were known as a talented family among the Tatars.

-The voice of Hakimcan was suitable not only for singing, but also for giving Tarawih prayers during Ramadan, which he recited at his congregation for decades.
+Hakimcan led the Tarawih gatherings of his community during Ramadan for decades, reciting the hymns "Elveda" (Əlwidağ) and "İlahi".